Skip to main content

 Adult Education

-The Hungarian Chamber of Commerce and Industry (MKIK), defined as a public body and entrusted with administrative powers, plays an important role in the operation of the regulatory system of adult training, in accordance with the Act LXXVII of 2013.
+The Hungarian Chamber of Commerce and Industry (MKIK), defined as a public body and entrusted with administrative powers, plays an important role in the operation of the regulatory system of adult training, in accordance with theAct on Adult Education.
 In some cases, the Chamber has exclusive decision-making competences in matters relating to the vocational training and education, so it can properly address its economical interests.

-Act CXCII of 2017 introduced the concept of sectoral skills councils for adult education and training.
-The aim of the sectoral skills councils is to help the business organizations of different economical sectors to continue the development and modernization of the content structure of vocational education and training, and also to match labour market needs with the training offers.
+Act CXCII of 2017 introduced the concept of Sectoral Skills Councils for adult education and training.
+The aim of the Sectoral Skills Councils is to help the business organizations of different economical sectors to continue the development and modernization of the content structure of vocational education and training, and also to match labour market needs with the training offers.